Davida Rochlin: Exhibitions

 Much of the research Rochlin conducted during her thesis and tenure in Atlanta culminated in The Front Porch exhibition at the Craft and Folk Art Museum in Los Angeles, California.
-This exhibit was part of a city wide series of fifteen exhibitions shown at twelve different museums and galleries around Los Angeles.
+This exhibit was part of a citywide series of fifteen exhibitions shown at twelve different museums and galleries around Los Angeles.
 The series, Home Sweet Home, was organized by designer Gere Kavanaugh and architect Charles Moore through the Craft and Folk Art Museum, beginning in 1979.
 The focus of the series was domestic and vernacular architecture.
 An essay by each curator involved is highlighted in the exhibit catalog Home Sweet Home: American Domestic Vernacular Architecture (ISBN 9780847805204) edited by Charles W. Moore, Kathryn Smith, and Peter Becker.
 The exhibits were on view across Los Angeles from October 1983 through January 1984.

 In 2010, Rochlin revisited the porch with The New American Porch, a pop-up exhibit at the LA Archive Gallery.

 Rochlin also curated an exhibition of her father's watercolors.
 Fred Rochlin Watercolors showed at the Art + Architecture Pop-Up Gallery in Los Angeles, California in 2009.

 Also in 2010, Rochlin was featured at the American Institute of Architects LA 2010 Design Awards Exhibition at the Architecture + Design Museum in Los Angeles, California.